Bhavin-Pathak/Bhavin-Pathak/README.md

 # 💫 About Me:
 Hello There !!
-I'm BHAVIN 👋<br>Enthusiastic Mobile Application developer with an experience of 1.5+ years specializing in Flutter And iOS.<br><br>🔭 I’m currently working on Flutter <br>🌱 I’m currently exploring open source projects of interest.<br>💬 Ask me about Dart / Flutter<br>📫 How to reach me:
+I'm <b>BHAVIN</b> 👋<br>Enthusiastic Mobile Application developer with an experience of 1.5+ years specializing in Flutter And iOS.<br><br>🔭 I’m currently working on Flutter <br>🌱 I’m currently exploring open source projects of interest.<br>💬 Ask me about Dart / Flutter<br>📫 How to reach me:

 ## 🌐 Socials: